-In Python, to read the string or sentence from the user through an input device keyboard and return it to output screen or console we use input() function.
-In other languages also there are some built-in methods or functions to read the string on console and return it.
+In Python, to read the string or sentence from the user through an input device keyboard and return it to the output screen or console, we use the input() function.
+There are also some built-in methods or functions to read the string on the console and return it in other languages.
 In Python, as we know that we don’t specify any data types while declaring any variable, and also there are two different functions to display and handle input data obtained from the user, they are input() and print().
-In Python, the print() function is used to display the input obtained or the value it wants to display which is specified, whereas to accept the input line from the user there are two functions such as input() and raw_input().
+In Python, the print() function is used to display the input obtained or the value it wants to display, which is specified, whereas to accept the input line from the user, there are two functions such as input() and raw_input().

 Working of Python Input String

-This method of Python reads the input line or string and also can read commands from users or data entered using the console.
+This Python method reads the input line or string and can read commands from users or data entered using the console.
 The return value of this method will be only of the string data type.
-In Python, this method is used only when the user wants to read the data by entering through the console, and return value is a string.
+In Python, this method is used only when the user wants to read the data by entering through the console, and the return value is a string.

 place = raw_input("Where do you stay?")

 print ("Name of the place where I stay is: ", place)

 This is also a Python method for reading the input string from the user through an input device like a keyboard and display the return value of this function on the output screen or console.
 The return value of this method can be string or number or list or tuple, etc. In Python, we do not declare any data type while initializing or declaring the variable.
 As in the raw_input() function, it can return an only a string value, but in this input() function, we can get the return value of any data type; Python decides as to what data type to be returned based on the variable value.
 If you have asked the user to enter the age, it will automatically take an int as the data type for the variable age.

 prompt: This is optional again; it can be any string or commands that the user wants to display.
 In this function, whatever the user enters, the input() function converts it into a string, and this function stops the execution of the further program until the user enters the value that is asked through this function.

 age = input("Enter your age: ")